2000 United States presidential election in Wisconsin

 The 2000 United States presidential election in Wisconsin took place on November 7, 2000, and was part of the 2000 United States presidential election.
 Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.

 Wisconsin was won by Vice President Al Gore by a slim 0.22% margin of victory, a mere difference of 5,708 votes.
-This was the first time since 1988, and only the second time since 1960 that Wisconsin did not vote for the overall winner of a presidential election.
+Victories in Milwaukee County, where Milwaukee is located, and Dane County, where Madison is located contributed to his victory.
+This was the first time since 1988, and only the second time since 1960, that Wisconsin did not vote for the overall winner of a presidential election.
 This was the last time that Wisconsin voted to the right of neighboring Iowa.

-Wisconsin was won by a narrow margin by Gore by less than 6,000 votes.
-Gore carried Milwaukee County home of Milwaukee, and Dane County home of Madison, which contributed to his victory.
+Wisconsin would not vote for the winner of the national popular vote again until 2008.

 Results

-By Congressional District
+By congressional district

-Gore won 5 of the 9 congressional districts.
-Both candidates won a district held by the opposite party.
+Gore won five of nine congressional districts.
+Each candidate won a district that elected a representative of the other party.